Water source heat pump design

 Larger domestic and commercial projects often require a more substantial water intake structure because of the increased volumes of water used by the system.
 In-river constructions works are likely to be required, and with many years’ experience installing hydropower projects this is something Renewables First is very familiar with.

 Also larger projects may need a larger or new plant room, which may require some building works.
 Again once the building works are completed the work moves into Mechanical and Electrical (M&E) installation and at this stage we use suitably experienced contractors or work with your preferred contractors.
 Once installed Renewables First will commission the water-source heat pump system and make sure it works efficiently in your building and provide ongoing support through our Operation & Maintenance (O&M) services.

-The first step to develop a water source heat pump project is to conduct a full feasibility study.
+The first step to develop a water source heat pump project is to conduct a Free Initial Heat Pump Assessment.

 Once complete, you will understand the site potential and be guided through the next steps to develop your project.